Los Angeles Apartment Accident Lawyers

 Unwanted incidents in apartments can occur due to a variety of reasons.
 Our Los Angeles attorneys, who handle apartment accident claims, have identified the following common causes:

 - Structural Concerns — Dilapidated ceilings, staircases, balconies, and other basic components may crumble at any time.
-If tenants are coincidentally present in these incidents, they will likely sustain injuries.
+If tenants are coincidentally present during these incidents, they will likely sustain injuries.

 - Fires & Electrocutions — A fire can start due to unresolved electrical issues, gas leaks, or faulty appliances.
 The victims might inhale too much smoke, get burned, or be electrocuted.